bufferapp/sharejs/README.md

 Trigger the Buffer Share Popup from any specified DOM element

 Share.js is a super minimal and easy plug in to make any DOM element trigger a Buffer share.
 It loads asynchronously to your page and doesn't add any overhead.
-It's still early in development, so please be sure to send any issues over to Sunil <sunil@bufferapp.com>.
+Share.JS is still early in development, so please be sure to send any issues over to Sunil <sunil@bufferapp.com>.

 ##How to use Share.js
 1. Include this script in your header